 The Proposed Action would include site preparation and construction activities for development of the EIAP Study Area.
 Depending on the phase of construction, demolition activities would occur.
 This type of activity typically involves the use of heavy equipment, which emit noise from 70 to 85 A-weighted decibels.
 Noise impacts during construction are expected to be short-term, moderate, and adverse.
 Once the EIAP Study Area is fully developed, traffic to the project site would be expected to increase.
-The distance of the EIAP Study Area from sensitive noise receptors would attenuate the increase in traffic noise below the criteria for sensitive noise receptors such as schools and hospitals.
-The projected increase of vehicles generated by the proposed development represent approximately 50 percent more vehicles daily; however, only 7 percent of the projected new vehicles are expected to travel during the peak hours.
-As such, noise impacts are expected to be long-term, insignificant, and adverse from increased traffic.
-While long-term, the noise environment would remain within acceptable noise levels; therefore, impacts to noise would not be significant.
+The results of the Federal Highway Administration-approved Traffic Noise Model 2.5 indicated that the maximum noise-level increase resulting from the development scenario in 2030 would be 1.9 A-weighted decibels as compared to the existing noise levels.
+This indicates an insignificant increase in noise levels for the corridor as a result of the proposed development.
+The project area would include mixed use and high-density development and is currently impacted by existing traffic noise levels; therefore, the traffic volume associated with the proposed development is not expected to change the current conditions nor be perceptible to the existing noise sensitive receptors.
+Noise impacts from increased traffic generated by the proposed development are expected to be long-term, insignificant, and adverse; therefore, no further analysis or mitigation measures are recommended.